By 2024, the food and beverage industry is expected to reach a market volume of $105.7 billion.

 Google My Business (GMB) is an overlooked business directory that is ideal for companies in this niche and one of the hottest digital trends in the food and beverage industry.

-Registering your food & beverage business, be it a wine and cheese shop, artisanal ice cream stands or brand headquarters, establishes credibility with your customers researching online, as well as allows you to attract the near-me searchers or organic online store traffic.
+Registering your food and beverage business, be it a wine and cheese shop, artisanal ice cream stand or brand headquarters, establishes credibility and allows you to attract the near-me searchers and organic online store traffic.

 Google My Business: